youzhenghai/cnn3_mnist/README.md

 # cnn3_mnist
-a recipe for mnist with 3 layer cnn that use different  norm
+a code for homework that deal mnist with 3 layer cnn that use different norm and dropout Cross validation search the beat hyperparameters